DiSProD: Differentiable Symbolic Propagation of Distributions for Planning: Related Work

-Within online action planners, DiSProD is related to two lines of work using differentiable transition models.
-First, our approach builds on the algorithm of \cite{cui2018stochastic,cui2019stochastic}, which was developed for discrete task-level AI planning problems.
+Within online action planners, \disprodSpace is related to two lines of work using differentiable transition models.
+First, our approach builds on the SOGBOFA algorithm \cite{cui2018stochastic,cui2019stochastic}, which was developed for discrete task-level AI planning problems.
 However, that work is restricted to binary state and action variables.
-In addition, DiSProD introduces a new distribution propagation method based on symbolic Taylor expansions.
+In addition, \disprodSpace introduces a new distribution propagation method based on symbolic Taylor expansions.
 The second group includes planners using differentiable transition models in RL and control.
 However, deep RL work (e.g., \cite{heess2015learning,depeweg2016learning}) makes use of learned value functions to aid planning performance and cannot plan in a new model without training first, and many approaches (e.g., \cite{wu2020scalable}) use deterministic transition models.
-In addition, these approaches optimize over individual trajectories and do not propagate distributions over trajectories as in DiSProD.
-In this realm, iLQG \cite{tassa2012synthesis} and the PILCO family \cite{deisenroth2013gaussian,parmas2018pipps,kamthe2018data} are most related to our method. iLQG linearizes the dynamics and assumes a linear Gaussian dynamics, as in the Extended Kalman Filter~(EKF), and optimizes over individual trajectories.
-PILCO does propagate distributions analytically, albeit with the restricted Gaussian process~(GP) dynamics and the Gaussian kernel.
-Follow-up work on PILCO replaces the GP with Bayesian neural networks \cite{gal2016improving}, which cannot propagate distributions analytically and hence requires particle-based planning~\cite{amadio2022model}.
+In addition, most approaches \cite{hafner2019dream,Bueno2019deep} optimize over individual trajectories and do not propagate distributions over trajectories as in DiSProD.
+In this realm, iLQG \cite{tassa2012synthesis} and the PILCO family \cite{deisenroth2013gaussian,parmas2018pipps,kamthe2018data} are most related to our method. iLQG linearizes the dynamics, assumes linear Gaussian transitions, as in the Extended Kalman Filter~(EKF), and optimizes over individual trajectories.
+PILCO does propagate distributions analytically, albeit with the restricted Gaussian process~(GP) dynamics and the Gaussian kernel. \citeAY{gal2016improving} replace the GP in PILCO with Bayesian neural networks, which cannot propagate distributions analytically and hence requires particle-based planning.
 From this perspective, DiSProD can be seen as a generalization of PILCO and iLQG, which uses differentiation over approximate symbolic propagation of distribution.